 - Monitoring development and implementation of action plans by Member States and other partners

 - Publishing progress reports, including assessment of number of countries that have plans in place, their progress in implementation, and the effectiveness of action at regional and global levels

 Challenges to overcome

-In its “Policy package to combat antimicrobial resistance,” the WHO lists a number of challenges that most countries will have to address when formulating and implementing a national antibiotic resistance policy.
+In its “Policy package to combat antimicrobial resistance,” the WHO lists a number of challenges that most countries will have to address when formulating a national antibiotic resistance policy.
 Among them are the following:

 - Limited public awareness and government commitment: Limited public awareness makes it difficult to place antibiotic resistance prominently on the policy agenda and limits the support from civil society organizations.

 - Fragmentation of effort: The coordination and cooperation between different stakeholders in efforts to manage antibiotic resistance is often lacking and can be difficult to establish.

 - Perverse incentives for the use of antibiotics: Unregulated marketing of antibiotics, their continued widespread use as growth promoters in livestock, or profit-seeking prescribing to patients contribute to antibiotic resistance.
 In those cases where legal frameworks exist, they are rarely accompanied by effective sanctions to enforce existing rules.

 - A lack of effective infection prevention and control programs: The absence of effective infection control measures across human and animal sectors can facilitate the spread of bacterial infections, resulting in a higher disease burden and increasing the risk of transmission for drug-resistant pathogens.

-The Toolbox provides guidance, resources and country examples to help work to develop and implement national action plans in a strategic and coordinated way.
-Develop and implement a plan describes a five-step project management process to facilitate development and implementation of a national action plan addressing antibiotic resistance.
-Elements of a national action plan outlines components that may be included in a plan, and resources to facilitate implementation of these specific components.
+A five-step project management process to facilitate development of a national action plan on antimicrobial resistance can be found in Develop a national action plan.
+Implement the national action plan outlines components that may be included in a plan and includes resources to facilitate implementation of these specific components.